MastooraTurkmen/Password-Generator/README.md

 # Password-Generator

 A great password generator app with help you to get random passwords.
+Click the ***Generate Passwords*** button and get lots of random words.

 -----